hpyproject/hpyproject.org/posts/2023/10/hpy_meetup.md

 [C API Workgroup - API Revolution #2](https://github.com/capi-workgroup/api-revolution/issues/2) and [C API Workgroup - API Revolution #7](https://github.com/capi-workgroup/api-revolution/issues/7)).

+## 4. Python C API: Past, Present, and Future

+Victor did a thorough [presentation](https://github.com/vstinner/talks/blob/main/2023-CoreDevSprint-Brno/c-api.pdf) of the past, present, and (possible) future of the Python C API.
+He pointed out some past and present problems and gave some impression of its complexity.
+Victor also suggests to make the stable ABI be the default.
+Overall, he sees a positive trend in how the C API evolves.

 # Discussions

 We had a lot of good discussions and probably the most important one was about